Augustus of Prima Porta: Portrait

 The haircut is made up of divided, thick strands of hair, with a strand directly over the middle of Augustus's forehead framed by other strands over it.
 From the left two strands stray onto the forehead, and from the right three strands, a hairstyle first found on this statue.
-This hairstyle also marks this statue out as Augustus from comparison with his portrait on his coinage, which can also give a date to it.
+This hairstyle also marks the statue as being one of Augustus from comparison with his portrait on his coinage, which can also date it.
 This particular hairstyle is used as the first sign identifying this portrait type of Augustus as the Prima Porta type, the second and most popular of three official portrait types: other hairstyles of Augustus may be seen on the Ara Pacis, for example.
 Another full-size statue of Augustus with these "Primaporta type" features is the Augustus of Via Labicana, portraying Augustus in the role of Pontifex Maximus, now in the Museo Nazionale Romano.

-The face is idealized, but not as those of Polykleitos' statues.
-Augustus's face is not smoothed and shows details to indicate the individual features of Augustus.
-Art underwent important changes during Augustus's reign, with the extreme realism that dominated the Republican era giving way to Greek influence, as seen in the portraits of the emperors - idealizations summarizing all the virtues that should be possessed by the exceptional man worthy of governing the Empire.
+The face is idealized, but not like those of Polykleitos' statues.
+Augustus's face is not smoothed and shows details to indicate his individual features.
+Art underwent important changes during Augustus's reign, with the extreme realism that dominated art of the Republican era giving way to Greek influence, as seen in the portraits of the emperors – idealizations that summarized all the virtues Roman society held should be possessed by the exceptional man worthy of governing the Empire.
 In earlier portraits, Augustus allowed himself to be portrayed in monarchical fashion, but amended these with later more diplomatic images that represented him as "primus inter pares".
 The head and neck were produced separately in Parian marble and inserted to the torso.